evidence-dev/evidence/sites/docs/docs/markdown/index.md

 | Row 1    | Row 1    | Row 1    |
 | Row 2    | Row 2    | Row 2    |
 ```

+To display data in a table, use a [Data Table](components/data-table) instead.

 ## Blockquotes